 In Wisconsin, we sell these shirts that say "Please drink Wisconsinably".
 Now I want a shirt that says "Please Cheese Wisconsinably".
 Yes, we really do love our cheese in Wisconsin.

 Jeremy took me to the Union Station which is a gorgeous building with these adorable little shops, Amtrak, and a giant sitting and eating area.
-We each got an iced coffee and happily slurped them down outside in the sun while watching these kids try to play cornhole.
+We each got an iced coffee and happily slurped them down outside in the sun while watching these kids attempt to play cornhole.

 After we drank our iced coffees we headed over to the Tattered Cover, an amazing bookstore that I would LOVE to return to one of these days.
 I didn't get anything, mostly because I was on a budget, but I will definitely return there and pick up a few books.